freghar/template/features/Custom_Factions/README.md

 All of the examples above use the class names for file names as well, ie.
 `B_Soldier_F` is taken as `B_Soldier_F.sqf`.
-You can override it by specifying an array, denoted with square brackets, instead of just string
+You can override it by specifying an array, denoted with square brackets instead of just string,

     // NATO Rifleman
     ["B_Soldier_F", "mysoldier.sqf"],